Digital marketing for small businesses: starter guide

 Measure your digital marketing results

 Measuring your results tells you which tactics work and which waste money.
-Most advertising platforms provide detailed stats you can track.
+Most advertising platforms provide detailed stats you can track, and connecting those numbers to your finances gives you the full picture.

 Key metrics to monitor for each channel:

-• Conversion rate: What percentage of visitors take action (buy, sign up, contact you)
+- Conversion rate: What percentage of visitors take action, such as buying, signing up, or contacting you

-• Return on investment: Revenue generated compared to amount spent
+- Return on investment (ROI): Revenue generated compared to amount spent

 "Try a lot of stuff in those first three months," says Marc McKeown.
 "Tactics that you may have dismissed might turn out to work very well.
 Cast your net wide and then work out which campaigns gave you the best return on investment."